chouseitrs/AutoDiscHostLoad/README.md

 It will add a hostgroup if specified with the -g option.
 Hostgroup must already exist, there is a validation prior to executing changes.

 It will use a template if specified with the -t option.
 Template must already exist, there is a validation prior to executing changes.

+The directLoad version will require both master and poller host addresses.
+It will reach out to the poller and use the latest autodiscovery execution id and load those hosts (or you can specify an execution id with -x).